The Swiss Institutions of Art of the Würth Group

 The Association Friends of the Würth Museums (Freunde der Museen Würth e.
 V.) organises special events.

 The starting point for all exhibitions is the Würth collection.
 It is mainly focused on painting and sculpture.
-The collections and exhibitions include names such names as Max Ernst, Christo and Jeanne-Claude, Horst Antes, Georg Baselitz, Anselm Kiefer, Fernando Botero and David Hockney, to name but a few.
+The collections and exhibitions feature names such as Max Ernst, Christo and Jeanne-Claude, Horst Antes, Georg Baselitz, Anselm Kiefer, Fernando Botero, and David Hockney, to name a few.

 Alfred Hrdlicka, Anthony Caro, Eduardo Chillida, Tony Cragg and other sculptors also appear in exhibitions.
-In terms of themes, the presentations repeatedly refer to social and cultural topics.
+In terms of themes, the presentations frequently address social and cultural issues.

-We aim to show the Würth Collection in interaction with other institutions while making a broad audience aware of relevant themes and artistically essential positions.
+We aim to showcase the Würth Collection in collaboration with other institutions, while making a broad audience aware of relevant themes and artistically essential positions.

 Carl Moll, Venedig, auf der Riva Schiavoni – view towards the Giardino Pubblico, around 1922, Würth Collection, Inv.
 1879.
 Exhibition ‘Wasser, Wolken, Wind ‒ Elementar- und Wetterphänomene in Werken der Sammlung Würth’, Forum Würth Rorschach, 2023-2025